Antetokounmpo counters Harden's big night

+The rising young star was just happy his team was leaving Houston with a win.

+“All I care about is winning,” Antetokounmpo said.
+“I know by winning and doing whatever it takes to help your teammates and leaving everything out on the floor everything will take care of itself, the titles and all that.”

-HOUSTON — Giannis Antetokounmpo scored 27 points and grabbed a season-high 21 rebounds to help the Milwaukee Bucks withstand a 42-point performance from James Harden and get a 116-109 victory over the Houston Rockets on Wednesday night.
+Antetokounmpo scored 27 points and grabbed a season-high 21 rebounds to help the Milwaukee Bucks withstand a 42-point performance Harden.

-In a matchup of the two early front-runners for MVP, Harden and his teammates were done in by a shooting slump late in the third quarter that spilled into the fourth and left them down by 15 points.
+In this matchup of early front-runners for MVP, Harden and his teammates were done in by a shooting slump late in the third quarter that spilled into the fourth and left them down by 15 points.

+“We just got stagnant and defensively I think we allowed 38 points in that quarter — way too many — especially at home and so there you go,” Harden said.
+“We couldn’t get out in transition.
+We couldn’t get to where we want to go because we couldn’t get any stops.”

 Antetokounmpo made one of two free throws to push Milwaukee’s lead to four points with about 90 seconds left.
 Harden missed his third straight 3-pointer before Antetokounmpo added a layup on the other end to make it 112-106 with 40 seconds remaining.